ianfrye0818/Pomodoro-Electron/README.md

 ## Overview

-This Electron wrapper provides a native desktop experience for the Pomodoro web application, with features like window state persistence, native icons, and system tray integration.
+This Electron wrapper provides a native desktop experience for the Pomodoro web application at [https://pomodoro.ianfrye.dev](https://pomodoro.ianfrye.dev), with features like window state persistence, native icons, and system tray integration.

 ## Features